mukil/dm4-wikidata/README.md

 For any search-result entity of type "property" ([wikidata properties](http://meta.wikimedia.org/wiki/Wikidata/Data_model#Properties) - [they are](https://www.wikidata.org/wiki/Wikidata:List_of_properties)) there is a "+" (`Turn into Associaton Type`-command) availble in the result listing.

+## Research & Documentation

+You can find more infos on this project in the DeepaMehta Community Trac at https://trac.deepamehta.de/wiki/WikidataSearchPlugin%20

 # GNU Public License

 This software is released under the terms of the GNU General Public License in Version 3.0, 2007.
 You can find a copy of that in the root directory of this repository or read it [here](http://www.gnu.org/licenses/gpl).

 # Version History